Best health insurance in Canada for 2024

 So how does health insurance work in Canada?
 In Canada, health insurance helps to pay the cost of medical expenses incurred from illness or injury.
 It can also cover some everyday medical expenses such as dental, vision, and prescriptions.

-Public health insurance is universal health coverage funded through taxes and administered by the government.
+Public health insurance is universal coverage funded through taxes and administered by the government.
 One is required to have a health insurance card to receive medical services.
-Public health insurance in Canada differs significantly from province to province.
+The coverage differs significantly from province to province.

 Often referred to as Medicare, the public care system covers essential medical services and treatments for Canadian citizens and permanent residents.
 Some key points of coverage include: